roma-glushko/hyx/docs/components/bulkhead.md

 The cloud engineering world loves ocean/ship analogies a lot.
 Kubernetes, docker, containers, helm, pods, harbor, spinnaker, werf, shipwright, etc.
 One word from that vocabulary was actually reserved by resiliency engineering as well.
-It's bulkhead.
+It's a bulkhead.

-Bulkhead (a.k.a. bulwark) can be viewed a virtual room of certain capacity.
+Bulkhead (a.k.a. bulwark) can be viewed as a virtual room of certain capacity.
 That capacity is your resources that you allow to be used at the same time to process that action.
 You can define multiple bulkheads per different functionality in your microservice.
 That will ensure that **one part of functionality won't be working at the expense of another**.